mountblue/life-skills-track/energy-management.md

 Video - 19:18 minutes - [https://www.youtube.com/watch?v=5MuIMqhT8DM](https://www.youtube.com/watch?v=5MuIMqhT8DM)

 ### Question 4
-Paraphrase the Sleep is your Superpower video in detail.
+Paraphrase the Sleep is your Superpower video in your own words in brief.
+Only the points, no explanation.

 ### Question 5
 What are some ideas that you can implement to sleep better?